What to Pack in Your Hospital Bag for Labor + Delivery

 THE BACK STORY

-My pregnancy was relatively easy, aside from your basic first-time-mom fears and the endless heartburn.
+My pregnancy was relatively easy, aside from your basic first-time-mom fears and the heartburn.
 I had energy, I embraced my changing body, and I worked until I went into labor.
 I evaded stretch marks and cravings and mood swings and Braxton Hicks.
 Never felt an ounce of pain or discomfort until the moment I went into labor.

-I was five days past my expected due date, and my husband and I were headed to the airport to pick up my sister so that she could meet the new baby when she arrived.
+I was five days past my estimated due date, and my husband and I were headed to the airport to pick up my sister so that she could meet the new baby when she arrived.
 We hopped on the freeway and right then, my first contraction struck.
 And, oh my dear Lord, was that painful!
 First contraction I ever felt, and it took my breath away.
 I instantly grabbed my husband’s hand and told him it was time to go.
 The baby was coming.

 We headed back to the house so that we could grab our hospital bag and inform my mother-in-law that we were heading out.
 My husband was a nervous wreck and she offered to ride along with us to help him stay calm.
 I love you, Maria.
 You are an absolute saint.
 We got to the hospital and by the time the triage nurse checked me, we were already halfway there, five centimeters dilated.